monisha-anila/Tuning-Learning-rate/Competitions/Analytics Vidhya/Statements.md

   - Distribution channel to reach the customer's place: Implementing the most effective strategy in order to get the most out of this marketing campaign.
 What segment of the population should we address?
 Which instrument should we use to get our message out?
 (Ex: Telephones, Radio, TV, Social Media Etc.)
   - Promotional Strategy: This is the way the strategy is going to be implemented and how are potential clients going to be address.
 This should be the last part of the marketing campaign analysis since there has to be an in-depth analysis of previous campaigns (If possible) in order to learn from previous mistakes and to determine how to make the marketing campaign much more effective.

-- You are leading the marketing analytics team for a banking institution.
-There has been a revenue decline for the bank and they would like to know what actions to take.
-After investigation, it was found that the root cause is that their clients are not depositing as frequently as before.
-Term deposits allow banks to hold onto a deposit for a specific amount of time, so banks can lend more and thus make more profits.
-In addition, banks also hold better chance to persuade term deposit clients into buying other products such as funds or insurance to further increase their revenues.

-- You are provided a dataset containing details of marketing campaigns done via phone with various details for customers such as demographics, last campaign details etc. Can you help the bank to predict accurately whether the customer will subscribe to the focus product for the campaign - Term Deposit after the campaign?
+-  Can you help the bank to predict accurately whether the customer will subscribe to the focus product for the campaign - Term Deposit after the campaign?

+# YouTube Likes Prediction
+- As YouTube becomes one of the most popular video-sharing platforms, YouTuber is developed as a new type of career in recent decades.
+- YouTubers earn money through advertising revenue from YouTube videos, sponsorships from companies, merchandise sales, and donations from their fans.
+- In order to maintain a stable income, the popularity of videos become the top priority for YouTubers.
+Meanwhile, some of our friends are YouTubers or channel owners in other video-sharing platforms.
+This raises our interest in predicting the performance of the video.
+- If creators can have a preliminary prediction and understanding on their videos’ performance, they may adjust their video to gain the most attention from the public.
+- Can you accurately predict the number of likes for each video using the set of input variables?